 [For video and other recording by parents or visitors to virtual or in-person classrooms, see Consent to Video or Audio Record a Student when Not Already Permitted by Law.]

 Visitors to the School (All Grade Levels)

 General Visitors

 Parents and others are welcome to visit district schools.
-For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the main office and comply with all applicable district policies and procedures.
-All visitors will be required to show identification.
+For the safety of those within the school and to avoid disruption of instructional time, all visitors must: